Alden Todd

-Alden Todd (January 12, 1918 – March 8, 2006) was an author, among whose works included Finding Facts Fast, a popular guide on library research, released in several editions (from 1972 to 1992) prior to the emergence of the World Wide Web.
+Alden Todd (January 12, 1918 – March 8, 2006) was an American author.
+His works included Finding Facts Fast, a popular guide on library research, released in several editions (from 1972 to 1992) prior to the emergence of the World Wide Web.
 In 1965, Alden Todd won a Silver Gavel Award from the American Bar Association, for his book Justice on Trial: The Case of Louis D. Brandeis.